triton-inference-server/model_navigator/examples/14_optimize_and_serve_onnx_and_tensorrt_ensemble_on_pytriton/README.md

 ## Requirements

-The example requires the `torch` package.
+The example requires `CUDA 11.8` and `torch` package.
 It can be installed in your current environment using pip:

 ```shell
 pip install torch